sreeramsunkara/TAS-Workshop-CAH/README.md

 cf restage $user-moviefun
 ```

-- The `cf restage` is necessary because TAS will need to add dependencies/libraries and make configuration adjustments so that your `Petclinic` App may be able to use the MySQL DB instance that you created.
+- The `cf restage` is necessary because TAS will need to configuration adjustments so that your `MovieFun` App may be able to use the MySQL DB instance that you created.

-- Now let's repeat the same steps as before:
+- Once the `cf restage` has finished, let's repeat the same process again:

 1. Access your `MovieFun` app using a browser.
 2. Click on **set-up** and then on **Go to main app**